minio/directpv/docs/drive-management.md

 └──────────────────────────────────────┴────────┴───────┴─────────┘
 ```

-Refer [discover command](./command-reference.md#discover-command) and [init command](./command-reference.md#init-command) for more information.
+Refer to the [discover command](./command-reference.md#discover-command) and the [init command](./command-reference.md#init-command) for more information.

 ## List drives
-To get information of drives from DirectPV, just run `list drives` command.
-Below is an example
+To get information of drives from DirectPV, run the `list drives` command.
+Below is an example:

 ```sh
 $ kubectl directpv list drives